Toronto Transit Commission: OneStop media system

-The signs feature advertising, news headlines and weather information.
+The signs feature third-party advertising, news headlines and weather information.
 From its inception in 2005 until December 31, 2017, the news feed and advertising for television programs were supplied under a contract with Bell Media's 24-hour local cable television news service, CP24.
 Since January 1, 2018, the service has been provided by Global Television Network's Toronto television station CIII-DT 41, which is owned by Corus Entertainment.
 The signs also provide TTC-specific information regarding service changes and delays, information pertaining to using the system, and Toronto Police Service alerts about suspects.
 The system can also be used when an Amber alert is issued, which also may include announcements via the PA system.

 In September 2008, Dundas station was the first to feature a "Next Train" announcement integrated into the signage.
 The system has been expanded to many other stations since its initial rollout.
 Since mid-July 2009, the majority of stations have been equipped with this service and since January 2018 – coinciding with a content provider switch from CP24 to Global News – the next train arrival time notices were also updated to provide the line number and the destination of the next train.
 The TYSSE stations have screens that display the arrival times for the next two or three trains.
 Unlike the older screens, these screens neither display news nor weather headlines provided by Global News.